 - Manuscripts are to be submitted electronically in standard word processing format (.rtf, .doc, .docx and .odt formats are acceptable) with an accompanying pdf file for verification of formatting.
 Text, notes and references, with at least 1 inch top, bottom, and right margins, using 11 point type size for text, 10 point for extracts (block quotes) and the list of References, and 9 point for notes.

 - Authors need to provide an abstract of no more than 150 words that summarizes the aims and trajectory followed throughout their work as well as a comma-separated list of keywords.
-Both are printed in 9 point type size before the beginning of the main text.
+Both are typed in 9 point type size before the beginning of the main text.

 - Tables should be numbered consecutively and titled, and must be referred to in the Text.
 Avoid referring to the ‘preceding’ or ‘following’ table, since the original position may be shifted in the final camera-ready preparation.